 Archie Comics launches Wexford inspired character, Scarlet Saltee

-Nancy Silberkleit arrived in Wexford with her husband Bill on a mission - to see the Saltee Islands, which had inspired the name of Archie Comics' latest character.
+Nancy Silberkleit arrived in Wexford with her partner Bill on a mission - to see the Saltee Islands, which had inspired the name of Archie Comics' latest character.

 'I was in the Philippines and I was giving a talk about Archie Comics,' she said.
 'The people there said how they would love to have a character from the Philippines and there and then I said I'd make it happen.
 There were big cheers and then at the very end of the talk a man came up and said he was living in Wexford, Ireland, but he and his wife were originally from the Philippines.'